jstyle5/Jaewhee-Test-Docs/docs/troubleshooting.md

 ## Calendar issues
 ### You might be invited by an unknown user:
-From the event in Calendar, tap the menu on the top right-hand conner and select "Report".
+From the event in Calendar, tap the menu on the top right-hand corner and select "Report."
 Once you report an event, any invitations will not be received from the user anymore.
 <br />
 <br />

-### Your friends are not be able to see the events added to your Calendar:
+### Your friends are not able to see the events added to your Calendar:
 All events in KakaoTalk Calendar will only be available individually.
-Events that you are invited to are autometically added to your Calendar as an individual event.
+Events that you are invited to are automatically added to your Calendar as an individual event.
 <br />

 ---

 ## Other issues
 ### I cannot make a free call in a Secret Chatroom:
-Secret Chat offers higher level privacy and security of user information.
-1:1 and group chatrooms are available, but features including free calling, events, and album are not available in a secret chatroom.
+Secret Chat offers higher-level privacy and security of user information.
+1:1 and group chatrooms are available, but features including free calling, events, and albums are not available in a secret chatroom.
 <br />